Eyiowuawi/Eatry-server/README.md

 ## Objective

-The objective of this project is to build a server-side application for an eatery, focusing on authentication and two additional endpoints.
-The project utilizes MongoDB for database management, Postman for API testing and documentation, and GitHub for version control.
+This project aims to develop authentication and two more endpoints with server-side app; that will cater an eatery.
+The project uses MongoDB as its data store, Postman for API-driven software development (ADSD), and GitHub as version control system

 ## Requirements